Listen to this article here

 Attorneys for the State speak to Parole Board, deny Jones’ claims of innocence

-Before even beginning their testimony, attorneys representing the Oklahoma County District Attorney’s Office asked the Board to deny Jones’ commutation hearing outright, and to at least withdraw evidence submitted by Jones’ defense team.
+Before even beginning their testimony, State’s attorneys asked the Board to deny Jones’ commutation hearing outright, and to at least withdraw evidence submitted by Jones’ defense team.

-“Today the Board has decided they are going to consider the application as submitted,” said Kyle Counts, General Counsel for the Pardon and Parole Board, denying Sandy Elliot’s request.
+“Today the Board has decided they are going to consider the application as submitted,” said Kyle Counts, General Counsel for the Pardon and Parole Board, denying Sandra Elliot’s request.

 Yet, Elliot used testimony from a witness that she admitted prosecutors chose not to place on the stand in earlier trials because of inconsistent statements.
 She claims the witness heard directly from Jones that he wasn’t home during the killing.